 Philadelphia's tax on soda upheld by state Supreme Court

 HARRISBURG, Pa.
-(AP) — Philadelphia's tax on soda and other sweetened drinks was upheld Wednesday when the state's highest court rejected a challenge to the law by merchants and the beverage industry.
+(AP) — Philadelphia's tax on soda and other sweetened drinks was upheld on Wednesday when the state's highest court rejected a challenge by merchants and the beverage industry.

-The Supreme Court ruled the 1.5-cent-per-ounce levy is aimed at distributors and dealer-level transactions and does not illegally duplicate another existing tax.

 Philadelphia's enactment of the soda tax has inspired several other cities around the country to pass similar measures.
-The Philadelphia tax is formally called the "sugar-sweetened beverage tax" but applies more widely to include some drinks with sugar substitutes.
+The Philadelphia tax is formally called the sugar-sweetened beverage tax, but it applies more widely to include some drinks with sugar substitutes.

 The beverage tax raised nearly $79 million in 2017, over its first 12 months in place.

-Both dissentingjustices said the tax does duplicate taxes already in place on retail sales of soda in the city, violating the Depression-era Sterling Act.
+Both dissentingjustices said the tax duplicates taxes already in place on retail sales of soda in the city, violating the Depression-era Sterling Act.

 "A rose by any other name smells just as sweet, and, whether styled a retail tax or a distribution tax, the levy here at bar, like the state sales tax, raises revenue specifically by burdening the proceeds from the retail sale of sugar-sweetened beverages," wrote Justice David Wecht, who dissented.
 "This the Sterling Act does not allow."

-Note: This story has been corrected to show that beverage taxes in four northern California cities; Boulder, Colorado; and Seattle range up to 2 cents per ounce, not up to 1.75 cents per ounce.